 $ spack install py-sphinx py-sphinxcontrib-programoutput py-sphinx-rtd-theme graphviz git mercurial subversion

 Sphinx has several required dependencies.

-so that all of the dependencies are symlinked to a central location.
+so that all of the dependencies are added to PYTHONPATH.
 If you see an error message like:

 Extension error: Could not import extension sphinxcontrib.programoutput (exception: No module named sphinxcontrib.programoutput) make: *** [html] Error 1

 that means Sphinx couldn’t find

 Once all of the dependencies are installed, you can try building the documentation: